raspberrypilearning/getting-started-with-the-pico/en/step_2.md

 --- task ---

-If you have a breadboard, place your Raspberry Pi Pico on to the board.
+If you have a breadboard, place your Raspberry Pi Pico on the board.

 Place it so that the two headers are separated by the ravine in the middle.